datapastry/datapastry.github.io/_posts/2019-11-20-how-to-handle-big-data.md

 There have been a few times when I have actually needed to train using a lot of data.
 Here are some things I learnt:

+* If it doesn't fit in memory, consider getting more memory.
+This can be as simple as firing up a VM with lots of memory to run a big job for a few hours.
+A data scientist's time is valuable, so it's often more cost-effective to do this than to spend hours optimising for memory or using big data tools.
-* Don't use Spark ML - it is normally orders of magnitude slower than Scikit learn and the algorithms are also generally sub-optimal - your results will be worse.
+* Don't use Spark ML - it is normally orders of magnitude slower than Scikit-learn and the algorithms are also generally sub-optimal - your results will be worse.
 * The one exception to this is Spark's ALS implementation, which is just very slow, but actually good quality.
 The best alternative is